tspeckhofer/tspeckhofer.github.io/_posts/2021-07-17-latex-and-sublime-text.md

 # $\LaTeX$ and Sublime Text

 This tutorial explains how to use $\LaTeX$ in the text editor [Sublime Text](https://www.sublimetext.com/) and how to set up code snippets to write faster.
-For a general introduction to $\LaTeX$, see e.g. [this tutorial by Overleaf](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
+For a general introduction to $\LaTeX$​​​​​​, see e.g. [this tutorial by Overleaf](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
 This setup is inspired by [this article by Gilles Castel](https://castel.dev/post/lecture-notes-1/), where a similar setup for Linux is described (using Vim as a text editor).
-On Windows, however, it is easier to set everything up in Sublime Text.
+On Windows, however, it is easier to set everything up in Sublime Text. _Remark:_ I have only tested this on Windows, but it should also work on Linux and macOS -- you just have to choose the correct PDF viewer in Step 1.

 <center><img src="/img/2021-07-17-latex-and-sublime-text/LaTeX_Sublime_Text.png" width="100%"/></center>